Tools4everBV/HelloID-Conn-Prov-Target-Topdesk/additionalEndpoints/endpointContract.md

 > [Topdesk API documentation](https://developers.topdesk.com/explorer/?page=supporting-files#/)

 > [!NOTE]
-> Only `create` and `update` account lifecycle actions are supported.
-If updating a value in the `delete` script is required, use the `update` operations within the `delete` script.
+> Only `create`, `update` and `delete` account lifecycle actions are supported.
 Ensure that you modify scripts only where field mappings are defined.
 This add-on requires at least one valid field containing `contract.` in the field mapping for proper functionality.

 ## Additional permissions